 It is the most wonderful time of the year… but I am not referring to the holiday season.
 I am referring to the Holiday College Football Bowl Season.
 The weeks preceding New Years Day you can find a College Football Bowl Game every day.
 No matter how small the university or how ridiculous the sponsor for the bowl game, I find pleasure in watching College Football.
 The College Football Bowl season is rivaled only with March Madness (My March blog may tout this is the most exciting sports season).
+If I’m the one playing a sport though, I use the best basketball shoes for wide feet, otherwise I start to feel pain rather quickly and have to take a break.
 So, as the Winter Solstice comes as well as over break, Mr. John was fully stocked up on Cheetos and root beer, and snacked on the Christmas cookies I received from families and watched a years worth of College Football in the time span of two weeks.
 I wanted to thank all the families for bringing your children to Absorbent Minds Montessori School and for all of the generous gifts that I received.

 As always O-H…

 A typical day in Mr. John’s class…napping (he, he…just kidding) This was our PJ and Movie Day!

 We spent the majority of the time practicing for our Christmas program.
 Our little carolers performed nicely.
 My big carolers did a fantastic job getting our students ready for the show!